 Due to COVID-19, Youth Action Challenge (YAC) Season 2 was held fully digitally.
 Just as Season 1, YAC Season 2 was an amazing opportunity for youth to turn their ideas into reality - through curated workshops and guidance from experienced industry professionals.
 The themes for the season were: Mental Well-being, Support for Vulnerable Communities, Jobs & Future of Work, and Environment & Sustainability.
 This Season, early-stage youth-led enterprises were also invited to join.

 56 youth teams went through a 4-month journey, getting access to several resources, mentorship, and network opportunities through Consult Clinics, as well as various training sessions and workshops.
-By the end of the programme, teams pitched their projects in a Final Open Mic Session to a board of experienced industry experts and policy-makers.

 According to their final scores, grants were awarded (between $5,00 to $50,000 SGD), for teams to bring their projects to reality.
 2 teams were also selected as Youth Co:Lab Champions.